Martin Erat: Playing career

 In 2007–08, Erat posted a new career-high of 23 goals and added 34 assists to once again reach the 57-point plateau.
 Following the 2007–08 season, he signed a seven-year, $31.5 million contract extension with the Predators.
 He has two career hat-tricks, the first against the Edmonton Oilers and the second against the Vancouver Canucks on December 8, 2009.

 On April 3, 2013, the Predators traded Erat and Michael Latta to the Washington Capitals at the NHL trade deadline in exchange for prospect Filip Forsberg.
 Erat requested the trade away from Nashville and waived a no-trade clause in his contract to facilitate the deal.

 On November 25, 2013, Erat requested a trade for the second time since being traded to the Capitals, just eight months prior.
 Erat first asked for a trade in October after being demoted to the team's fourth line.
 Erat's second request for a trade came after he was a healthy scratch for the first time in his career.
 Erat has said he would waive his no-trade clause, claiming it is "time to move on".

 On the eve of the 2013–14 NHL trade deadline, on March 4, Erat was traded (alongside John Mitchell) to the Phoenix Coyotes in exchange for Chris Brown, Rostislav Klesla and a fourth-round pick in 2015.

 After 13 seasons and 881 regular season games in the NHL, Erat left North America as a free agent and signed a one-year contract with Russian club Avangard Omsk of the Kontinental Hockey League (KHL) on September 17, 2015.
 In May 2016, he returned to the Czech Extraliga and signed a contract with HC Kometa Brno.
 On April 19, 2017, Erat helped the team claim its 12th championship, after a 51-year drought.
 Erat retired on May 30, 2019.

 International play

 Erat played for the Czech Republic national team at the 2001 World Junior Ice Hockey Championships, helping the team win the gold medal.
 In 2006, he played for the bronze medal-winning Czech team at the 2006 Winter Olympics in Turin.
 That same year, Erat was also a member of the silver medal-winning team from the 2006 IIHF World Championship in Riga.

 Erat was called up to replace Vladimír Sobotka on the Czech team for the 2014 Winter Olympics in Sochi.
 Erat reprised his role on the Czech team in the 2018 Winter Olympics in Pyeongchang.

 Personal

-Martin has an older brother, Roman, who currently plays for HC Kometa Brno in the Czech Extraliga.
+Martin has an older brother, Roman, who played for HC Kometa Brno in the Czech Extraliga.